 Distribution of marae in terms of overall climate and adaptability risk indices, with cells highlighted based on the number of marae.

 This tool is designed to help users search for specific locations and gain comprehensive insights about them.
-By simply entering the name of a city, town, or suburb into the search bar, users can access detailed information including geographic data, demographic statistics, climate variables, and socio-economic indicators of the overlapping SA2 areas.
+By simply entering the name of a city, town, or suburb into the search bar, users can access detailed information including geographic data, demographic statistics, infrastructure, climate variables, and socio-economic indicators of the overlapping SA2 areas.
 The findings provide a comprehensive view of the area, making it easier for users to understand the characteristics and conditions of different locations.
 The location data is based on New Zealand Suburbs and Localities, a dataset administered by Toitū Te Whenua Land Information New Zealand (last updated on August 2024).

-• Select All Results to view all overlapping SA2 areas, and select an SA2 to expand its information, the search results are ordered by the extent to which a place’s shape is covered by an SA2
+ordered by the extent to which a place’s shape is covered by an SA2Climate

-Search for Suburbs and Localities:
+view the corresponding visualisationSearch for Suburbs and Localities: